Ahana001/stock-profit-loss/README.md

 # Features
 Uses right emoji or graphics to show profit/loss

-Change the entire theme of the app to sad if someone has lost more than 50%?

 Verifies if the user has no empty inputs.

 # Tech Stack Used